hhzl/Cuis-WebClient/README.md

 https://github.com/garduino/Cuis-Pharo14CompatibilityLayer

-and the repo of WebClient (Mine or from David Graham if get integrated).
+and the repo of WebClient (Mine: https://github.com/garduino/Cuis-WebClient or from David Graham when get integrated: https://github.com/davidgraham/Cuis-WebClient).

 Then a script as the following will do the magic: